speced/bikeshed/CONTRIBUTING.md

     and `bikeshed test --rebase` ensures these are all set up correctly.

-* Both of these commands default to running all of the tests, but you can run *particular* tests by passing them as additional command-line positional args (full path, starting below the `/tests/` directory, so running the manual tests just requires giving their name, etc).
+* Both of these commands default to running all of the tests, but you can run *particular* tests in several ways:

-    Alternately, the `--manual-only` flag
-    will run only the manually-written tests,
-    which are small and very fast,
-    skipping all the real-spec tests.
+    * passing `--manual` will only run the manually-written tests, which are small and very fast, skipping all the real-world document tests.

-    This can be worthwhile for a quick check, as it takes less than 20s to run them, versus several minutes for the full suite.
-    However, many code paths are not exercised by these, so a full test run/rebase is required to ensure your change is actually fine.
+    * passing `--folder FOLDER FOLDER ...` will run any tests for which one of the FOLDER values is the name of a folder in their path.
+        (exact matches required).

+    * passing `--file FILE FILE ...` will run any tests for which one fo the FILE values is a substring of their filename.
+        (That is, exact matches not required.)

 * To run Playwright visual tests and tests of client-side user interaction,
     * NodeJS and docker must be installed first.
-    * Then, to run all `*_pwtest.js` scripts and compare with existing  ___screenshots__ in the same directory, run the following.
+    * Then, to run all `*_pwtest.js` scripts and compare with existing  __screenshots__ in the same directory, run the following.
         * `npm run pwtests`
     * To update the screenshots after you make changes that should affect the screenshots, run this instead:
         * `npm run pwtests-update`

 Pipenv, Pipfile, and `requirements.txt`
 ---------------------------------------